Pylons/pyramid/docs/designdefense.rst

 In this `TOPP Engineering blog entry
 <http://www.coactivate.org/projects/topp-engineering/blog/2008/10/20/what-bothers-me-about-the-component-architecture/>`_,
-Ian Bicking asserts that the way :mod:`pyramid` uses a Zope interface to represent an HTTP request method adds too much indirection for not enough gain.
-We agreed in general, and for this reason, :mod:`pyramid` version 1.1 added :term:`view predicate` and :term:`route predicate` modifiers to view configuration.
+Ian Bicking asserts that the way :mod:`repoze.bfg` used a Zope interface to represent an HTTP request method added too much indirection for not enough gain.
+We agreed in general, and for this reason, :mod:`repoze.bfg` version 1.1 (and subsequent versions including :mod:`pyramid` 1.0+) added :term:`view predicate` and :term:`route predicate` modifiers to view configuration.
 Predicates are request-specific (or :term:`context` -specific) matching narrowers which don't use interfaces.
 Instead, each predicate uses a domain-specific string as a match value.

 For example, to write a view configuration which matches only requests